 Section 8.
 Standing and Administrative Committees of the Faculty Senate

-The standing committees of the Faculty Senate are the Undergraduate Curriculum Committee, the Undergraduate Academic Policies Committee, the Undergraduate Curriculum Review Committee, the Information Technology Committee, the Faculty Affairs Committee, the Faculty Budget Priority Committee, the Buildings and Grounds Committee, the Undergraduate Student Petitions Committee, and the Undergraduate Student Success Committee.
+The standing committees of the Faculty Senate are the Undergraduate Curriculum Committee, the Undergraduate Academic Policies Committee, the Wright State Core Oversight Committee, the Graduate Curriculum Committee, the Graduate Academic Policies Committee, the Graduate Student Affairs Committee, the Scholarship and Sponsored Research Committee, the Information Technology Committee, the Faculty Budget Priority Committee, the Buildings and Grounds Committee, the Undergraduate Student Success Committee, and the International Education Advisory Committee.

-Committee responsibilities include meeting at least once per term, keeping minutes and attendance, providing Faculty Senate Executive Committee with a copy of meeting minutes within seven working days of meetings, and submitting other reports to the Faculty Senate as requested.
+Committee responsibilities include meeting at least once per term, keeping minutes and attendance, providing Faculty Senate Executive Committee with a copy of meeting minutes within seven business days of meetings, and submitting other reports to the Faculty Senate as requested.
 Committees must meet face to face at least once per term.
 Otherwise, routine committee business may be conducted either by e-mail or through a secure web page.
 At the discretion of the committee chair or at the request of a majority of committee members, the committee will meet face to face to conduct business.
 Electronic votes shall be treated as roll call votes and sufficient members must vote on each item of business to constitute a quorum of the committee.
 Members shall be given five (5) business days in which to cast a vote.
 The committee chair shall maintain a record of each vote cast.

 Description of Standing Committees